TomasVotruba/tomasvotruba.com/source/_posts/2016-06-17-filters-pattern-in-nette-database.md

         }

         // 2. skip for admin presenters
-        // add your custom method, that detects admin presentervia name or class inheritance if ($this->isAdminPresenter($this->application->getPresenter())) {
+        // add your custom method, that detects admin presenter via name or class inheritance if ($this->isAdminPresenter($this->application->getPresenter())) {
             return;
         }